martynas3113/React-Pokedex/README.md

 <b>Features:</b>
 - Displays different cards on refresh
 - Sums total EXP on each card in hand and displays total
-- Compares total EXp of both hands and displays winning hand
+- Compares total EXP of both hands and displays winning hand

 Site published at: https://react-pokedex55.netlify.app/